 An alcohol-free Champagne substitute

 Got a buddy who’s off booze?
 TÖST is a nonalcoholic sparkling beverage that makes the perfect sub-in for situations when you’d be drinking celebratory, bubbly beverages—and it’s so delicious that our staff writer Becca Blasdel, who, FWIW, does drink, dubbed it an editors’ pick.

 If your giftee doesn’t have tons of kitchen space, Great Jones makes a set of smaller baking sheets in Yves Klein Blue that will look good poking out from above their fridge.

-From a shameless homebrewing evangelist: The gift of beer is second to none, and giving someone a lifelong hobby is precious.
+From a shameless homebrewing evangelist, the gift of beer is second to none, and giving someone a lifelong hobby is precious.

-A tea-based coffee alternative
+A mushroom-based coffee alternative

 Whether you’re looking to (finally) get rid of your coffee

-Home Decor and Outdoor Gifts Under $50
+Home Goods and Outdoor Gifts Under $50

 A knee pad for gardening parents